 Erik the Red was determined to succeed where Snæbjörn galti Hólmsteinsson failed.
 It was not a pleasure cruise.
 Several hundred nautical miles separated Iceland and Greenland.
 Sailing out in the open ocean was always a risk, but Erik was not to be deterred from this journey.

-After several months on the sea, he made it to what is now known as Tunulliarfik.
+After some time on the sea, he made it to what is now known as Tunulliarfik.
 For the next few years, Erik explored the land.
 Many of the names he gave the locations discovered were derived from his name.
 (Examples include: Eriksey and Eriksfjord).
 It was by the Eriksfjord he settled, building a farm he named Brattahlid, Old Norse Brattahlíð.

 Perhaps Erik lacked creativity or had a tremendous sense of self in naming these locations after himself.
 Unfortunately, we will never know.